-When combined, 23% of respondents rated the support received favourably (Good or Excellent), 28% rated the support received as Fair, and 35% rated the support received negatively (Poor or Very poor).
-The remaining 13% selected 'I don't know'.
+When combined, 36% of medical radiation practitioners rated the support received favourably (Good or Excellent), 28% rated the support received as Fair, and 20% rated the support received negatively (Poor or Very poor).
+The remaining 16% selected 'I don't know'.

-These values are similar to data collected in 2020, though minimal changes were visible in the form of a small increase of respondents rating the support received Excellent (+2%), Good (+4%), or Fair (+1%) and a subsequent decrease in respondents rating support received as Poor (-5%).
+These values are similar to data collected in 2020, though changes were visible in the form of a small increases in respondents rating support received as Excellent and Good (+2% and +9% respectively), and concurrent decreases in respondents rating the support received as Fair or Poor (-7% and -5% respectively).